peterM/GitHub-Labels-Synchronizer/README.md

 ## Parameters
 `-uri=` - this parameter defines GitHub server Uri <br/>
+`-strict=` - this parameter defines if synchronization will be strict or not.
+Strict means that synchronizer will delete, update, create labels<br/>
 `-token=` - this parameter defines personal access token <br/>
 `-source-org=` - defines organization name in which reference repository is created <br/>
 `-source-repo=` - defines name of reference repository used as label source <br/>